Living the 5 values of agile marketing

 - Create plans that can never change.

-When your agile marketing seems to be stuck in a rut, go back and revisit these values with your company and see where improvements can be made.
+When your agile methodology seems to be stuck in a rut, go back and revisit these values with your company and see where improvements can be made.
 We hope you can appreciate and live by the new and improved agile values in your day-to-day work as a marketer.